Demographics of the European Union: Immigration and emigration

 At present, more people immigrate into the European Union than emigrate from it.
-Immigration is a controversial issue in many member states, including Belgium, Sweden, Germany, Italy, the Netherlands, Spain, and France.
+Immigration is a controversial issue in many member states, including Hungary, Bulgaria, Germany, Italy, Slovakia, Spain, and France.
 It was also a cited as a major factor in the Brexit referendum of 2016.

-In 2010, 47.3 million people living in the EU, or 9.4% of the total population, had been born outside their resident country.
-Of these, 31.4 million (6.3%) had been born outside the EU; 16.0 million (3.2%) had been born in another member state.
-The largest absolute numbers of people born outside the EU were in Germany (6.4 million), France (5.1 million), Spain (4.1 million), Italy (3.2 million), and the Netherlands (1.4 million).
+In 2022, 59.9 million people living in the EU, or 13.35% of the total population, had been born outside their resident country.
+As of 2019, the largest absolute numbers of people born outside the EU were in Germany (8.4 million), France (6.3 million), Spain (4.6 million), Italy (4.3 million), and the Netherlands (1.7 million).

 In 2017, approximately 825,000 persons acquired citizenship of a member state of the European Union, down from 995,000 in 2016.
 The largest groups were nationals of Morocco, Albania, India, Turkey and Pakistan.

-Spain in particular receives most of the immigrants coming illegally to Europe from Africa, probably due to its large coastal area and its proximity to and land borders with Morocco at Ceuta and Melilla; African immigrants try to enter the country by boat from Morocco or Senegal or by jumping the border fences.
-For example, during just the first weekend of September 2006, more than 1,300 illegal immigrants arrived on beaches in the Canary Islands and estimates are that between 50,000 and 70,000 people enter the European Union illegally through Spanish borders or beaches.
+Spain and Italy in particular receives most of the immigrants coming illegally to Europe from Africa, probably due to their large coastal area and their proximity to the African continent.
+In particular, Spain has land borders with Morocco at Ceuta and Melilla and the Italian island of Lampedusa lies just 113 km from Tunisia.

+African immigrants try to enter Spain by boat from Morocco or Senegal or by jumping the border fences.
+Dealing with Italy, immigrants mostly enter by boats from Tunisia and Libya.

+Estimates are that between 50,000 and 70,000 people enter the European Union illegally through Spanish borders or beaches.
 Border fences have been built at both the Ceuta and Melilla borders in an attempt to stop illegal entrance to the country.
 Illegal immigration is an issue in Spanish politics, and also a big human rights problem, since many people die during the journey.
 Spain has been Europe's largest absorber of migrants for the past six years, with its immigrant population increasing fourfold as 2.8 million people have arrived, mostly from Latin America.
 Spectacular growth in Spain's immigrant population came as the country's economy created more than half of all the new jobs in the European Union between 2001 and 2006.

 The net migration rate for the EU in 2008 was 3.1 per 1,000 inhabitants; this figure is for migration into and out of the European Union, and therefore excludes any internal movements between member states.
 Annual net migration has varied from 1.5 to 2.0 million people since 2003.